Social influence bias: Implications

-The skewed nature of online ratings makes review outcomes different to what it would be without the social influence bias.
-In a 2009 experiment by Hu, Zhang and Pavlou showed that the distribution of reviews of a certain product made by unconnected individuals is approximately normal, however, the rating of the same product on Amazon followed a J-Shaped distribution with twice as much five-star ratings than others.
+The skewed nature of online ratings makes review outcomes different from what they would be without the social influence bias.
+A 2009 experiment by Hu, Zhang and Pavlou showed that the distribution of reviews of a certain product made by unconnected individuals is approximately normal; however, the rating of the same product on Amazon followed a J-shaped distribution with twice as many five-star ratings as others.
 Cicognani, Figini and Magnani came to similar conclusions after their experiment conducted on a tourism services website: positive preceding ratings influenced raters' behavior more than mediocre ones.
 Positive crowd correction makes community-based opinions upward-biased.